 “Working with our Education Volunteers, Docents, is such fun.
-Every day I have the privilege of getting to know these wonderful and dedicated group of people who are funny, smart, and great team members.” - Hannah Petri, Docent & Interpretation Manager
+Every day I have the privilege of getting to know these wonderful and dedicated group of people who are funny, smart, and great team members.” - Hannah Phillips, Docent & Interpretation Manager

 “Volunteers make our department run smooth and efficiently on event days.
 They act as extensions of our team and help us ensure that our events run as effortlessly as possible.
 As a small department, we simply could not execute our events without volunteers!
 Their dedication and passion is unmatched!
 They care so strongly about our Zoo and our mission that their joy is contagious!” – Special Events Department

 Help visitors take a piece of the Zoo home!
 As a Safari Gift Shop volunteer, you will assist Zoo staff with greeting customers, stocking merchandise and helping guests with their selections.
 With a wide variety of handcrafted items that help to fund conservation efforts, to jewelry, Zoo apparel and plush toys, our volunteers ensure visitors find the perfect souvenir or gift for any occasion.
 Volunteers work with gift shop staff to choose their own shifts with a Monday through Sunday schedule.